0xbiju/0xbiju.github.io/index.md

 #### **Mint**
 {: .no_toc }
-6,969 Chin Pokies will be minted with a target date of the end of Summer.
+6,969 Chin Pokies will be minted September 13th, 2022.
 For more information about the mint process visit the [mint information page](/mint-information-and-tips)
 ### Phase III - Q4 2022<br>Staking & Rewards

 #### **Staking Your Chin Pokie**